Beachcasting rods | Find the best

 Best rods for distance casting

-Continental style rods are now a popular choice for fishing in large estuaries and sandy beaches where long casting distance is necessary.
-These rods are typically 14-16ft long and have a lot of flex, allowing anglers to cast farther than before.
-They are called “continental” because we brits adopted them from anglers in the Med.
+Continental style rods have gained popularity for fishing in large estuaries and sandy beaches.
+Anywhere that long casting distance is essential.
+These rods measure between 14-16ft+ and possess a lot of flex, enabling anglers to cast further than before.
+We Brits adopted them from anglers in the Med, hence the name “continental”.

 All-round Beachcasters